Collaborative Piano Alumni

-Abigail Payne Sanders (MM ‘10) continues as collaborative pianist on staff at Hardin-Simmons University College of Fine Arts in Abilene, Texas.
-In addition to vocal, instrumental, and choral accompanying work in 2016-17, she was musical director for the HSU opera department’s production of Menotti’s The Medium.
+Abigail Payne Sanders (M.M.
+'10) is a collaborative pianist on staff at Hardin-Simmons University College of Fine Arts in Abilene, Texas.
+In addition to vocal, instrumental and choral accompanying work, she has served as musical director for the HSU opera department’s production of Menotti’s "The Medium."
 She was also invited back as a guest artist on Church of the Heavenly Rest Recital Series.

-November 2016 was a particularly exciting month for Abigail and her husband, Marc, as they welcomed their first child, Josephine Elizabeth Elaine, into the world!
+Abigail welcomed her first child, Josephine Elizabeth Elaine, into the world in 2016.
 It should be noted that Abigail hopes to never again play a Beethoven Sonata for Piano and Violin while experiencing contractions!
 In Summer 2017, Abigail was invited back for a second year with Red River Lyric Opera.
-She was pianist and musical director for RRLO Studio Artists’ production of Beauty and the Beast, by Vittorio Giannini, UNCSA’s founder!
+She was pianist and musical director for RRLO Studio Artists’ production of "Beauty and the Beast" by Vittorio Giannini — a founder of UNCSA.

-After Colorado, Matthew joined Fort Worth Opera Festival's music staff for the second time, serving as répétiteur for Carmen as well as their new works showcase Frontiers.
-Summer 2017 was spent collaborating with UNCSA composer/librettist duo Hurley & Osborne music, directing the NYC premiere of their chamber opera The Body Politic produced Off-Broadway with the NY Music Theatre Festival.
-Matthew is the Associate Conductor for the "17 going on 18" National Tour of The Sound of Music playing in cities across the U.S. and Canada.
+After Colorado, Matthew joined Fort Worth Opera Festival's music staff for the second time, serving as répétiteur for "Carmen," as well as their new works showcase, "Frontiers."
+Summer 2017 was spent collaborating with UNCSA composer/librettist duo Hurley & Osborne music, directing the NYC premiere of their chamber opera, "The Body Politic," produced Off-Broadway with the NY Music Theatre Festival.
+Matthew has served as associate conductor for the "17 going on 18" National Tour of "The Sound of Music."